Conformal field theory on the plane: The bootstrap approach

-where the \textbf{\boldmath OPE coefficient} $C_{\sigma_1,\sigma_2}^{\sigma}(x_1,x_2)$ is a function (i.e. not a field), and the sum runs over a basis of the spectrum $S$.
-The sum is supposed to converge if $x_1$ and $x_2$ are sufficiently close.
-Since the spectrum $S$ is in general much smaller than the space of linear operators on $S$, the assumption that the operator $V_{\sigma_1}(x_1)V_{\sigma_2}(x_2)$ is a linear combination of $(V_{\sigma}(x_2))_{\sigma\in S}$ (or more generally $(V_{\sigma}(x))_{\sigma\in S}$) is a nontrivial assumption, which does not follow from the state-field correspondence. \end{enumerate} Our assumptions do not include the existence of a vacuum state, a frequently encountered axiom of quantum field theory in flat space.
+The consistency conditions on the correlation functions $\left\langle\prod_{i=1}^n V_{\sigma_i}(x_i)\right\rangle$ are derived from axioms on the fields $V_{\sigma_i}(x_i)$.
+These axioms should be understood as pertaining to correlation functions: we write fields outside correlation functions as a matter of notational convenience only.
+In particular, we do not define fields as operators acting on the spectrum, as is done in formalisms such as vertex operator algebras.
+Moreover, our axioms do not include the existence of a vacuum state, a frequently encountered axiom of quantum field theory in flat space.
 In Liouville theory this axiom is not satisfied, and in minimal models we can do without it.

-Let us now study how these assumptions constrain the correlation functions.
-By performing multiple OPEs, an $N$-point function (with $N\geq 3$) can always be reduced to a combination of two-point functions, for instance

-We could go further and reduce the two-point function to a sum of one-point functions.
-This is however unnecessary, because conformal symmetry will determine the two-point function, so that we can consider it a known quantity.
-So, in order to compute correlation functions, all we need to know (in addition to the spectrum $S$) is the OPE coefficient $C_{\sigma_1,\sigma_2}^{\sigma}(x_1,x_2)$.
-But this quantity is itself strongly constrained by the associativity assumption \eqref{asso}, which implies